fayoun/BigData228/Readme.md

 ## Big Data

-This repository is created for the Class Big Data 228
+This repository is created for the Class Big Data

-Data 228 - Big Data Technologies and Applications
+Big Data Technologies and Applications

 Department of Applied Data Science